 Unsafe work conditions on construction sites are another major risk related to your workforce.
 We, of course, all want to make job sites safer, first for the well-being of our employees and secondly to ensure faulty safety procedures don’t hinder a project’s ability to move forward.
 With today’s modern and diverse workforce, language obstacles and other miscommunications can have a negative impact on safety.
 Notably, due to language barriers, Hispanic workers face an increased risk of injury or death on construction sites.
 Although these workers may be highly skilled, if information or an issue gets lost because it wasn’t fully translated in the moment, you put your project, and possibly company, on the line.

 Once again, an industry-wide commitment to language training and multilingual support materials will help alleviate the problem in the long term, but it won’t help to fix the situation immediately threatening your workforce and projects.
-Implementing construction productivity software programs, like PlanGrid, that have dual Spanish and English support, makes the job site safer by allowing for language localization and real-time mass communications.
+Implementing construction productivity software programs that have dual Spanish and English support, makes the job site safer by allowing for language localization and real-time mass communications.
 When there is one source of truth on the job site, everyone is up-to-date and you don’t have to worry about anyone missing important safety updates.

 Risk 3 – Coordination Hurdles